 This Passover brownies recipe uses matzo meal instead of regular all-purpose flour to make them kosher for Passover or Pesach.
 But you’d never guess it from the taste.
 Unlike most disappointingly dry and bland Passover brownies, these are ever so slightly crumbly at the edges and splendiferously fudgy on the inside.
 Kindly note that if you’re expecting traditional chocolate brownies, you’re in for something of a surprise.
 They’ve got something of a different taste and texture from classic brownies, yet they’re still rich and chocolatey through and through.
-This recipe has been updated.
 Originally published March 26, 2012.–Renee Schettler Rossi

 Passover Brownies Recipe